National Orchestra to perform free concert under the stars

 “People should know about it, they should come and enjoy it.”

 The orchestra will perform ‘Sounds of the Sea’ next Wednesday night at the Grand Old House.
 The performance is from 7 to 8pm.
-Reservations can be made by calling 949-9333, or join us for drinks at the bar.
+Reservations can be made by calling 949-9333, or join them for drinks at the bar.

 The performance is slated the first in a series of pop-up concerts around the island.